Marjan112/password_generator/README.md

 # Password Generator

-Generates random characters as password according to the given length.
+Generates random characters as a password according to the given length.

 ## Build
 ```console